HugoKeung/nonce_finder/README.md

 Please also make sure that the file 'ec2.py' is in the same directory you are running 'client.py'

-To run the script type in the following command python3 client.py <N> <D> <T>
+To run the script type in the following command python3 client.py N D T
-with <N> being the number of VM to run the code on with <D> being the difficulty.
-It is the number of leading zeros you want to find in the nonce value. with <T> being the timeout (in seconds) before the programme shuts itself.
+- with 'N' being the number of VM to run the code on
+- with 'D' being the difficulty.
+It is the number of leading zeros you want to find in the nonce value.
+- with 'T' being the timeout (in seconds) before the programme shuts itself.
 The time starts counting when user run the script.
 Put in 0 if you prefer not to have a timeout.

 User can also press Ctrl+C to interrupt the programme.
 Log will be pulled from the EC2 before exiting.